Skip to main content

 Support: Provide a supportive network for everyone to thrive.

-Join us for an insightful workshop led by Andrea Eriksson (Professor at KTH), one of the authors of the Swedish Agency for Work Environment Expertise's new research-based guide, "Good Work Environment for LGBTQI People."
-This session will explore the guide's content, covering key concepts such as preventing discrimination, fostering inclusivity, and supporting diverse work teams.
-Participants will engage in practical exercises and reflect on how the guide can be applied in their own contexts.
-This workshop is a valuable opportunity for PhD students interested in promoting inclusive and supportive work environments.
+An insightful workshop led by Andrea Eriksson (Professor at KTH), one of the authors of the Swedish Agency for Work Environment Expertise's new research-based guide, "Good Work Environment for LGBTQI People."
+We explored the guide's content, covering key concepts such as preventing discrimination, fostering inclusivity, and supporting diverse work teams.
+Also practical exercises and reflections on how the guide can be applied.
+A valuable opportunity for PhD students interested in promoting inclusive and supportive work environments.

 An interactive workshop held by Assistant Professor Fred Penha and Sara Leoni (HR) from KTH.